eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ##### Requirement

-A Wallet Unit SHALL allow a user to generate a pseudonym and register this at a Relying Party.
+A Wallet Unit SHALL allow a User to generate a pseudonym and register this at a Relying Party.

+>Rationale: This is necessary to support Use Case A and B.

+##### Requirement

+A Wallet Unit SHALL allow a User to authenticate with a pseudonym towards a Relying Party if the Wallet Unit was used to previously register a Pseudonym for the same Relying Party.

-Rationale: This is necessary to support Use Case A and B.
+>Rationale: This is necessary to support Use Case A and B.

+##### Requirement

+A Wallet Unit SHALL allow a User to choose which pseudonym to authenticate with towards a Relying Party if multiple Pseudonyms are registered for this Relying Party.

+>Rationale: It should be possible for a User to use their EUDIW both in a work and personal context and more pseudonyms should therefore be possible.

 #### 6.1.2 HRLs related to Relying Parties